safeplace12345/cube-pts-pack/README.md

 ## cube-pts-pack

 - How To
+- Run in Production
    inorder to run it , just create index.html file, Run `npm i cube-particles-pack1@1.0.0` .
     then refrence the index.js from the root dir of package from node_modules
+- Run in Dev
+   NOTE: Project is being written in Typescript and transpiled into es6 JS

+   inorder to run it , just create index.html file, Run `npm i` .
+    then refrence the index.js from the root dir of the working directory

 ### TODOS / Road Map
  - Cleaner code